zheminzhou/SimPan/README.md

                  [--freqStop FREQSTOP]

 SimPan is a simulator for bacterial pan-genome.
-Global phylogeny and tree distortions are derived from SimBac and the gene and intergenic sequences are simulated using INDELile.
+Global phylogeny and tree distortions are derived from SimBac and the gene and intergenic sequences are simulated using indel-seq-gen.

 optional arguments:
   -h, --help            show this help message and exit